DaleMargel/Web-Survey/PlatformBuild.md

 # Platform Build Tools
 Sometimes you need to build your system.
-Here's how.

-Hopefully I will not have to use one of these, but it might be hard not to.
 These are tools that compile javascript to javascript making some changes to it along the way.
 React does this to convert JSX to javascript and package libraries into a saner structure.
-I personally do not like the idea, but in a large project it might be a necessity.
-There is a great article [here](https://jasonformat.com/enabling-modern-js-on-npm/) that explains the whole situation and says: "the dependencies we install from npm are stuck in 2014" - and therefore we need to package things...
-The author thinks that the whole npm/package infrastructure is broken.
-He is also the author of preact and htm, so he seems to prefer things be lightweight.

 Stars updated on 2020.07.20.